Time for the final installment of net worth updates for the year 2007. December was a volatile month for the markets, but better than November.

 - Non-Registered Investment Account: $45,200 (+0.44%)

 - Real Estate: $ 124,500 (investment property) (0.00%)

 - Vehicles: $16,600 (2 vehicles) (-1.19%)

 - Insurance: $1,800 (+20.00%)

 Overall, 2007 was fairly successful with approximately 25% increase (without real estate appreciation) in net worth which was one of my unannounced annual goals.

 Question for you, do you enjoy the net worth updates?
 I've been contemplating simply doing my net worth updates based on percentage change only and taking out the actual numbers.
 What do you guys think?
 Would it still be as interesting?

-Stay tuned for my financial goals for 2008.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Stay tuned for my financial goals for 2008.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).